OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 Any individual (whether or not they are a registered user of Foursquare) can opt out of receiving interest-based advertisements from Foursquare outside of Foursquare's apps and websites on their mobile device by using the DAA's "AppChoices application available at http://www.aboutads.info/appchoices.

-Additionally, for information about how to opt out of receiving interest-based advertisements from our third party advertising partners outside of Foursquare’s apps and websites, or to learn more about interest-based advertising in general and to access the opt-outs of other online advertising companies, visit the Network Advertising Initiative at http://www.networkadvertising.org/choices/ or the Digital Advertising Alliance (DAA) at http://www.aboutads.info/choices/or, for interest-based advertising in apps, by using the DAA’s “AppChoices application” available at http://http://www.aboutads.info/appchoices.
+Additionally, for information about how to opt out of receiving interest-based advertisements from our third party advertising partners outside of Foursquare’s apps and websites, or to learn more about interest-based advertising in general and to access the opt-outs of other online advertising companies, visit the Network Advertising Initiative at http://www.networkadvertising.org/choices/ or the Digital Advertising Alliance (DAA) at http://www.aboutads.info/choices/ or, for interest-based advertising in apps, by using the DAA’s “AppChoices application” available at http://http://www.aboutads.info/appchoices.

 Also, certain versions of the iOS operating system permit you to "Limit Ad Tracking" in the system settings and certain versions of the Android operating system allow you to "Opt out of Interest-Based Ads" in the system settings.